Written by NIKA LAW LLP Partner, Nithila Murugadas, L.L.B, and Nicholas André, Student-at-law

 Subject to limited other circumstances where private company shares are disposed of by the trust.

-See Previous Blog on Do I need a Business Will?
+See the Previous Blog on Do I need a Business Will?